Knowing the historical 401k contribution limits is important for understanding how much you can really save in your 401k each year.

-When most of us think about how much we can contribute to our 401k, we only think about how much we can contribute as an employee.
-That limit is $18,000 for 2017.
-I really hope everyone maxes out this year and every year for the rest of their working careers.
+When most of us think about how much we can contribute to our 401(k), we only think about how much we can contribute as an employee.
+Instead, think also about how much an employer can contribute to your 401(k) through company profit sharing.

-Yes, some of us get paltry company 401k matches up to a certain percent of income or up to a particular absolute dollar limit.
+Yes, some of us get paltry company 401(k) matches up to a certain percent of income or up to a particular absolute dollar limit.
 But for the most part, we’re left fighting for our own retirement well-being since the pension system is going the way of the dinosaur.

-The reality is an employer can contribute a heck of a lot more than 3% of your salary, or whatever their company match may be.
+The reality is an employer can contribute a heck of a lot more than 3% of your salary or whatever their company match may be.
 They just need to have the profits and the desire to do so!

-After about the fifth year at the firm I retired from, I started receiving “profit sharing” on top of my $5,000 401k company match.
+After about the fifth year at the firm I retired from, I started receiving “profit sharing.”
+This was on top of my $5,000 401k company match.
 I always maxed out my 401k while I was there from 2001 – 2012.

 For those of you who are employed, I suggest familiarizing yourself with your company’s pre-tax retirement savings programs ASAP.
 You might be leaving free money on the table.

 Historical 401k Contribution Limits

 The following is a chart I put together on the historical 401k contribution limits.
 They are the same for those of you with 403b plans, and most 457 plans.
 The 401k was first enacted into law in 1978, but didn’t gain popularity until around the mid-1980s.

 Great employers tend to also make great profits and want to attract and retain the best people.
 Profit sharing is one of the biggest benefits of working at a blue chip company.

 Given most startups are loss-making or barely profitable, many don’t even offer any 401k matching, if they have a 401k plan at all.
 Therefore, please be fully aware of all your company benefits before making a decision.
 That equity component best be worth something!

-401k Savings Potential By Age
+401(k) Savings Potential By Age

 The 401k should just be only one leg to a modern day four-legged retirement plan.
 The other three legs include: social security, after-tax stock and bond investments, and real estate.

 Your estimated social security check should be discounted by 30% because the program is underfunded by 30%.
-Your after-tax stock and bond portfolio should try to match the amount you accumulate in your 401k.
+Your after-tax stock and bond portfolio should try to match the amount you accumulate in your 401(k).
 Finally, it’s a good idea to at least get neutral real estate by owning your primary residence due to inflation.

 Older savers are defined as those of you over 45.
 Middle age savers are defined as those of you between 30 – 45.
 Younger savers are defined as those of you under 30-years-old.

 You can also look at the columns in terms of performance, too.
 Some of you will inevitably invest better than others.
-As a result, you may have $2,000,000 in your 401k on the high end instead of just $500,000 at age 50.
+As a result, you may have $2,000,000 in your 401(k) on the high end instead of just $500,000 at age 50.
 Meanwhile, some of you may work for more generous employers who share more of their profits with you.

-The low-to-high end amounts by age should encapsulate 80% of you who’ve consistently maxed out your 401k contributions every year you’ve been employed.
+The low-to-high end amounts by age should encapsulate 80% of you who’ve consistently maxed out your 401(k) contributions every year you’ve been employed.
 If you want, you can use the table as a guide for your total savings by age.

-401k Contributions Should Be An Afterthought
+401(k) Contributions Should Be An Afterthought

-Once you’ve decided to max out your 401k, there’s nothing more you can do except be a loyal employee.
+Once you’ve decided to max out your 401(k), there’s nothing more you can do except be a loyal employee.
 You’ve got no control over how much your company contributes.
 But we can assume there is a correlation between the length you are at your firm and the amount of benefits you will receive.

 There’s a real issue today where employees job hop like children afflicted with attention deficit disorder.
 Can you blame employers for creating a vesting period or delaying their 401k profit sharing until after a certain number of years?